GitXpresso/docker-waterfox/README.md

 [![Waterfox logo]((https://www.waterfox.net/waterfox/)

-Mozilla Firefox is a free and open-source web browser developed by Mozilla Foundation and its subsidiary, Mozilla Corporation.
+Waterfox is a popular open-source web browser that combines speed, privacy, and customization.
+With Waterfox, you can enjoy a fast and private browsing experience right out of the box.

 ---